 Today you head back to Glasgow, but your trip certainly isn't over yet!

-The beauty of a self-drive trip is that you can go anywhere you want at your own pace, so make the most of this opportunity to explore from one of the best outdoor activity hubs in the world.
-Note that conditions can be changeable at all times of year, but mountain walking in winter requires skills, experience and the right equipment - see WalkHighlands guide to Winter Skills for more information.
+The beauty of a self-drive holiday is that you can stop off anywhere you want to and at your own pace, so make the most of this opportunity to explore from one of the best outdoor activity hubs in the world.
+Note that conditions can be changeable at all times of year, but mountain walking in winter in particular requires skills, experience and the right equipment - see WalkHighlands guide to Winter Skills for more information.

 When you're ready to head back, you'll drive south through the famous valley of Glen Coe and yet more incredible mountainous scenery.
 This valley is one of the most spectacular in Scotland at all times of year, but personally we find it especially breathtaking in the winter months.
 Bridge of Orchy, Tyndrum or Crianlarich are good options for lunch - we particularly love the Real Food Cafe in Tyndrum (we think they make the best fish & chips in the country!).